yortuc/cs-basics/questions.md

-how database indexes work
+how does a database index work?

 solid principles, L, square - rectangle inheritance violates L principle?

 how async in c# works under the hood?

-what to do in case of hash collision
+what to do in case of hash collision?

 how does geo hashing work?